vihari/slides/mlr_iitb.md

 Note:
 * The shaded area is what could have been gained if stopped early.
 * "Although not explicitly designed for regularization, batch normalization is usually found to improve the generalization performance".
 The impact of batch norm is only 3-4% (figure 2b)
-In the later sections, they show that SGD also does implicit regularization.
+In later sections, they show that SGD also does implicit regularization.
 It is specially handled.

 ###### Concluding remarks about regularization ######
 * Explicit and implicit regularizers when properly tuned have improved the generalization performance consistently.
-* However, it is unlikely that they are fundamental reason for generalization.
+* However, it is unlikely that they are fundamental for generalization.